danny2327/NOTWordle/README.md

 There is a 5 letter word.
 Guess it.
-Use the on screen keyboard, or your keyboard to enter a guess. paint
+Use the on screen keyboard, or your keyboard to enter a guess.

+Start with a word with very common letters.
+STARE is my go to.

 If the letter is in the right spot, it'll be green.

-If it's in in the puzzle, but in the wrong spot, it will be yellow.
+If the letter is in in the puzzle, but in the wrong spot, it will be yellow.

 Press or click Enter to make your guess.

+When guessing, it will not submit if:

-If all the letters of a word aren't filled in, it won't submit.
+- All the letters of a word aren't filled in.

-If the word is not a word that is in my large word list, it won't submit.
-At some point I might use an online dictionary to check, but for now, this is what you get.
+- *Enforce Wordiness* is enabled (on by default) and the word is not a word in my large word list.
+At some point I might use an online dictionary to check, but initial tests were quite slow, so for now, this is what you get.

+- *Strict Mode* is enabled (off by default), and the guess doesn't use all previously revealed letters.

 ![image](images/game.png)